Jambu fruit dove in exhibit

 More Information

-Brightly colored birds, jambu fruit doves have a bright orange break and green markings on their back, wings, and tail.
-They are sexually dimorphic, meaning males and females differ in appearance.
-Males have a crimson face, a white chest, and a pink patch near their throat while females have a light purple face and green chest.
-Jambu fruit doves are small birds that can grow up to 10 inches in length.
+With a bright orange or yellow beak and green markings on their nape, back, wings, and tail, jambu fruit doves are brightly colored birds.
+Males also have a crimson face, white chest, and pink patch near their throat.
+Females have a light purple face and a green chest.
+These birds can get up to 10 inches in length.

 Did You Know?

-As their name indicates, jambu fruit doves feed on fruit produced by rainforest trees.
+• As their name indicates, Jambu fruit doves feed on fruit produced by rainforest trees.
+They live in evergreen and mangrove forests.

 Species Survival Plan logo